A complete guide to SPM Malayโ€”are you hoping for one that finally breaks everything down for you and allows you to study better?

 Kertas 1 has two parts:

-• Bahagian A: You need to answer only one question, which is a combination of stimulus-guided materials.
+1. Bahagian A. You need to respond to only one question, which is a combination of stimulus-guided materials.
 You have to observe stimuli such as pictures of real-life objects, poem excerpts, online posts, posters, newspaper clippings, and so on.

-• Bahagian B: You need to write a longer essay in this section, but you can only choose 1 out of the 4 questions in the paper.
+2. Bahagian B. You need to write a longer response in this section, but you can only choose 1 out of the 4 questions in the test.
 The questions in Bahagian B are now complete with short paragraphs in line with the requirements of each question.

 The goal is to test how well you can organise, develop, and express your thoughts and ideas in the Malay language.